-Ruby Falls, one of the Southeast’s must see attractions, lay hidden 1120’ under Lookout Mountain until Leo Lambert discovered it in 1928.
+Ruby Falls Cave, one of the Southeast’s must-see attractions, lay hidden 1120’ under Lookout Mountain until Leo Lambert discovered it in 1928.
 He knew he found something special and immediately began to turn it into a tourist attraction.
-Today, it’s part tourist trap, part Chattanooga icon and part testament to the spirit of discovery and childhood dreams.
+Today, it’s part tourist trap, part Chattanooga icon, and part testament to the spirit of discovery and childhood dreams.

 Lookout Mountain Caverns

-Ruby Falls Cave is geologically part of Lookout Mountain Cave is one of the longest caves in America with 2.481 miles of mapped passage.
-The natural entrance to the cave sits near the Tennessee River and is, or was, a straightforward horizontal cave entrance that has been known and visited since the ice age.
-(There were Pliocene bones found in the cave).
-It was mined for saltpeter (used to make gunpowder) and even used as a makeshift hospital during the Civil War.
-Even POTUS Andrew Jackson visited and was so impressed as to sign the walls.
+Ruby Falls Cave is geologically part of Lookout Mountain Cave, which is one of the longest caves in America with 2.481 miles of mapped passage.
+The natural entrance to the cave sits near the Tennessee River and is, or was, a straightforward horizontal cave entrance that has been known and visited since the ice age, as evidenced by the Pliocene bones found in the cave.
+It was mined for saltpeter to make gunpowder and used as a makeshift hospital during the Civil War.
+Even POTUS Andrew Jackson visited and was so impressed that he signed the walls.

-Perhaps the most important visitor was Leo Lambert.
+Perhaps the most significant visitor to Lookout Mountain Caverns was Leo Lambert.
 Leo, like many Chattanoogans of the time, loved to explore Lookout Mountain Cave.
-His childhood playground was closed in 1905 when the Southern Railroad Company was forced to build a tunnel through Lookout Mountain which sealed the natural cave entrance.
+In 1905, his childhood playground was closed when the Southern Railroad Company was forced to build a tunnel through Lookout Mountain, which sealed the natural cave entrance.

 Leo never gave up his dream of returning to Lookout Mountain Cave.
-He found investors and started drilling an elevator shaft 420’ down to main passage.
+In 1928, he found investors and started drilling an elevator shaft 420’ down to the main passage.
 Although this might sound like a pipe dream, the project was underway.
 Every day, the laborers dug deeper and deeper.
-The inched along digging 5’ a day until, at the 260’ mark.
-That is where the jackhammers plunged into a void that led to the magnificent Ruby Falls.
+They inched along digging 5’ a day until, at the 260’ mark, something remarkable happened.
+The jackhammers plunged into a void that led to the magnificent Ruby Falls.

 See Ruby Falls

 When Leo heard about the breakthrough, he immediately set out to explore it.
-He and his partner dropped down the dark shaft and entered the unknown.
-The passage was only 18” high and 5’ wide but they were undaunted.
+He and his partner dropped down the dark shaft and disappeared into the unknown.
+The passage was only 18” high, and 5’ wide, but they were undaunted.
 Slowly, they crawled through the cold, wet passages.
-After three hours, the were able to stand up for the first time.
+After three hours, they were able to stand up for the first time.
 After ten hours, they were the first living creatures to see Ruby Falls.
 Finally, seventeen hours later, the re-emerged into the outside world excited to share their discovery.

 Who was the first person they took to the falls?
-Leo’s wife Ruby Lambert.
-I can imagine how that conversation went….
+Leo’s wife, Ruby Lambert, and I can only imagine how that conversation went….

 Lookout Mountain Cave continued to be visited from time to time.
 In 1961, Thomas Barr Jr led a scientific expedition to Lookout Mountain Cave.
-His team found, and mapped previously undiscovered passage.
+His team found and mapped previously undiscovered passage.
 They also found nearly every up facing surface fouled with soot.

-Cave ecology is delicate and can’t recover from pollution and abuse.
-There is minimal air and water circulation and precise chemistry at work.
+Delicate cave ecology can’t recover from pollution and abuse because of minimal air and water circulation and precise chemistry at work.
 Even the touch of human hands can stop flowstone from every growing again.
 There was no way this cave was more powerful than a locomotive, so it’s legacy was fouled by coal and soot.